Jill Stein 2012 presidential campaign: Polling

 In September Jill Stein began appearing on nationwide election polls.
 A CNN poll taken from September 7–9 reported that 2% of registered voters responded that they were voting for Stein and 1% of likely voters would vote for Stein.
 A poll by JZ Analytics taken from September 11–12 reported that 1.9% of registered voters were voting for Stein and 0.9% of likely voters would vote for Stein.
 Gallup Tracking found from a poll taken from September 6–9 that 1% of registered voters and 1% of likely voters were planning on voting for Stein.
 A JZ Analytics poll taken from September 21–22 reported that 1.6% of those questioned were voting for Stein.

 On October 1, CNN released a poll with 3% of registered voters and 3% of likely voters responding that they were planning on voting for Stein.
 A CNN poll take in Ohio from October 5–8 reported that 1% of voters in the state were planning on voting for Stein.

 Results

 On Election Day, Stein received 469,501 votes (0.36% of the popular vote).
 Stein received nearly triple the number of votes Cynthia McKinney received in 2008 (161,797 votes or 0.12%) and nearly four times the number of votes David Cobb received in 2004 (119,859 votes; 0.10%).
 Stein received over 1% of the popular vote in three states: 1.3% in Maine, 1.1% in Oregon, and 1.0% in Alaska.
-It is also possible that she received over one percent in Arkansas.
-Arkansas only reported 97.7% of its results and Stein had received 0.9% of the vote at last count.